Welcome to Seychelles

 The Seychelles boasts mountains and forests that plummet to coastlines with warm azure oceans lapping its sandy shore.
 The islands are classified as ‘inner’ and ‘outer’.

-The inner 41 islands are located to the north and layed out around the main island of Mahe.
-These islands feature granatic rock formations and beaches are littered with impressive large granite boulders.
+The inner 41 islands are located to the north and laid out around the main island of Mahe.
+These islands feature granitic rock formations and beaches are littered with impressive large granite boulders.
 Inhabited islands in the inner ring include Mahe, Praslin, La Digue and Fregate to name a few.

 The outer islands of Seychelles are coralline islands compromised of flat sandy landscapes dotted with palms.
 The popular islands include Bird and Denis, some 100 kilometres away from Mahe.